Top 4 Elements to Guarantee Tube Bending Perfection

 Tube bending is one of the most effective solutions for completing a huge variety of complex assemblies.
 We’ve helped many customers in industries such as semiconductors and medical devices make the switch to tube bending in an effort to save them money and time getting their products out.
-Surprisingly, there are still some businesses that do not realize that an automated tube bending machine can provide efficiencies and in some instances can completely erase the need for welds or multiple fittings.
+Surprisingly, there are still some businesses that do not realize that an automated precision tube bending bending machines can provide efficiencies and in some instances can completely erase the need for welds or multiple fittings.
 We recommend the use of a CNC tube bender to take advantage of multiple benefits in order to successfully complete a wide range of projects.

 In fact, we consider CNC tube bending to be the perfect solution for multiple complex assemblies.
 That said, there are four elements that we believe account for perfection in tube bending:

 When looking at ideal outcomes with machinery, you are going to measure programmability, accuracy, power and speed.
 Axenics has been performing high-precision tube bending with a Horn Metric CNC Tube Bender, which results in bends ranging from ¼” to 2″ in diameter.
 In recent years, the use of this CNC precision tool bending machine has allowed us to significantly trim time, materials used and varying costs for our clients.

 In the competent hands of our cross-trained technicians, the CNC tube bender provides fast, consistent, high-quality tube bends while eradicating many of the defaults that can arise from weld seams.
 As with all of the machinery used in-house, regular maintenance and consistent software updates have been valuable in keeping our CNC tube bending machine running smoothly and accurately.